 The Immo Borgo and the Park of the Tower

-Keep walking along the lane you reach the medieval lower part, also known as “Immoborgo“.
+Keep walking along the central Via Garibaldi you reach the lower part of the medieval Pontremoli, also known as Immoborgo.

-- Underneath the bridge, there is the lovely quiet Park of the Tower where to rest under the shadow of the trees, especially during the hot summer.
+Underneath the bridge, you find a quiet public park that is the perfect place to rest in the shade of trees, especially during the hot summer season.

-From the park, you can choose to walk the “passeggiata Verde” along the stream and go back to the starting point of Porta Della Cresa.
-An alternative is to go back to the main street, take the Jubilee bridge on your right and go exploring the suburb on the left bank of the Magra river.
+From the park, take the walk called Passeggiata Verde along the stream to go back to the starting point of Porta Della Cresa.
+Otherwise, walk back to the main street, take the Jubilee bridge on your right, and explore the left bank of the Magra River.

-On the left side of the river Magra, Pontremoli is plenty of charming places evidence of the medieval splendor.
+On the left side of the river Magra is plenty of charming places, evidence of its medieval splendor:

-- The Castelnuovo tower which was part of the defensive system, and once used as the entrance gate of the village.
+- The Castelnuovo tower was part of the defensive system and a gate to enter the town.

-- If you love Rococo architecture save some time for a visit to the small church of Nostra Donna (Our Lady).
-It was built on the ruins of the Oratory of the Madonna del Ponte destroyed by a tragic flood.
+- If you love Baroque architecture save some time to visit the small church of Nostra Donna, Our Lady.
+It was built on the ruins of the Oratory of the Madonna del Ponte, destroyed by a fatal flood.

-- Nearby, you also find Teatro Della Rosa (Theatre of the Rose), dated back to 1739 and considered the oldest of the province.
+- Nearby, you also find Teatro Della Rosa, the Theatre of the Rose.
+It dated back to 1739 and seems that is the oldest of the province.
 A tour of the theatre is available on request.

-- Keep walking on the left side of the river, have look inside the church of Santa Cristina to admire its paintings, or reach the mansion of the Petrucci and Damiani Families, both decorated with astonishing frescoes.
+- Have a look inside the church of Santa Cristina to admire its paintings and reach the mansions of the Petrucci and Damiani Families, both decorated with astonishing frescoes.

-- At the far end of the hamlet, there is the garden of Porta Fiorentina (Florentine’s Gate).
-Once it was surrounded by walls and fortifications that are still visible.
+- At the far end of the hamlet, there is the garden of Porta Fiorentina, Florentine’s Gate.
+Walls and fortifications that once surrounded the gardens are still visible.

-- Look for the church of San Pietro that houses a little treasure that you cannot miss.
+- Finally, look for the church of San Pietro which houses a little treasure you cannot overlook.
 Ask the gentle lady, who is the janitor of the church, to open the doors of the sacristy.
-You will discover the labyrinth carved on sandstone, a unique artwork dated back to the eleventh-twelfth century, and symbol of the spiritual journey made by pilgrims.
+You will discover a labyrinth carved on sandstone.
+It is special artwork dated back to the eleventh-twelfth century that is the symbol of the spiritual journey made by pilgrims.

-Pontremoli is a little paradise for foodies.
-Here a few tips you won’t find in any guide.
+Pontremoli is also a little paradise for foodies.
+Here are a few tips you will not find in any guide.

-- Another “must” for locals is the aperitif at Bar Luciano in the Piazza del Duomo.
-Roberto is the grouchy owner (just for the show, so do not be afraid of him) of this old-fashioned bar.
+- Another must for locals is the aperitif at Bar Luciano in the Piazza del Duomo.
+Roberto is the owner of this old-fashioned bar.
+He is a bit grouchy, but just for the show, so do not be afraid of him.
 Let him serve you a glass of Bianco Oro, a patented cocktail with a secret recipe that he will never reveal.
-And enjoy reading all the billboards warning the incautious customers asking for normal requests!
+Enjoy also reading all the billboards warning incautious customers asking for normal requests!
 But as I said, it’s only humorous sarcasm.